python/cpython/Doc/library/os.rst

 .. function:: lstat(path)

-   Perform the equivalent of an :cfunc:`lstat` system call on the given path.
+   Perform the equivalent of an :c:func:`lstat` system call on the given path.
    Similar to :func:`~os.stat`, but does not follow symbolic links.
 On platforms that do not support symbolic links, this is an alias for :func:`~os.stat`.